IntersectMBO/ouroboros-network/io-sim/how-to-use-IOSimPOR.md

    intended pure computations always finish well within that time.
-Note that garbage collection pauses are not included in the time limit (which would otherwise need to be considerably longer than 100ms to accomodate them), provided the -T flag is supplied to the run-time system.
+Note that garbage collection pauses are not included in the time limit (which would otherwise need to be considerably longer than 100ms to accommodate them), provided the -T flag is supplied to the run-time system.

  - the schedule control to replay, default Nothing, set by